MaximeL/web/README.md

 ### Main Page

 At first arrival, you will be ask to connect.
 If you don't have an account, you'll be invited to sign-up to the website.
-The other pages are not accessible without being autenticated.
+The other pages are not accessible without being authenticated.
 On the home page, you'll find the list of your pedals.
 The pedals you created are on the left and the pedals shared with you are on the right.

 You can do the following with your pedals :